-- Most of the trip from Salzburg to Hallstatt will follow this route: Salzburg – Bad Ischl – Hallstatt.
+- From Salzburg, it is possible to make a day trip to Hallstatt.
+Most of the trip will follow this route: Salzburg – Bad Ischl – Hallstatt.
 From Salzburg to Bad Isch you can take either the bus, the Railjet (RJ) or the Regional Express (REX).
 But from Bad Ischl to Hallstatt, there is only REX.

 - There are two options to travel from Salzburg to Hallstatt train stations:

 - Option A – The fastest way to reach this town is taking Railjet (RJ) to Bad Ischl.
 From there, take the Regional Express (REX) to Hallstatt.
 The whole trip lasts about two hours.
 But it comes with a big price tag: 28.20€ for a one-way ticket.